bekirmamediev/Nike_Customer_Behavior_Analysis_SQL/README.md

 3. Segment customers based on their purchasing behavior.
 4. Examine revenue distribution by state and the contribution of Nike Official.
 5. Summarize order statuses by state and customer.
+6. Visulize revenue distribution by state and age group

 ## Dataset overview: